Baby Merlin’s Magic Dream Sack Review: Transitioning From Baby Merlin’s Magic Sleepsuit

 Baby Merlin’s Magic Dream Sack is the newest product from Baby Merlin’s to transition from the Magic Sleepsuit or swaddle.

-The wonderful team at Baby Merlin heard about how much my son loved the Baby Merlin’s Magic Sleepsuit and how it completely changed my son’s sleeping habits for the best (queue choirs of angels singing).
+The wonderful team at Baby Merlin heard about how much my son loved Baby Merlin’s Magic Sleepsuit and how it completely changed my son’s sleeping habits for the better (queue choirs of angels singing).

 This.
 Blanket.
 Is.
 Awesome!